the-overdriven/mw-enhanced/README.md

 Install [Security Adjuster (MWSE)](https://www.nexusmods.com/morrowind/mods/47914) Some QoL tweak for lockpicking: [Quick Security](https://www.nexusmods.com/morrowind/mods/52918) - allows you to select lockpicks or probes from a selection menu instead of having to search in your inventory to select it and equip it manually

+## Isn't it a bit cheaty that I know about all traps?
+Install [Locks and Traps Detection](https://www.nexusmods.com/morrowind/mods/48528) - detection will depend on your Security skill and some RNG

 ## Pickpocketing is useless
 Install [Pickpocket](https://www.nexusmods.com/morrowind/mods/47581)
 Alternative: [Pickpocket Minigame](https://www.nexusmods.com/morrowind/mods/52793)